Phragmites: Wildlife in reed beds

-In Australia, reedbeds provide cover for grassbirds (Megalurus spp.), reed warblers (Acrocephalus spp.), crakes (Porzana spp.) and bitterns (Ixobrychus spp.) and the Australian bittern (Botaurus poiciloptilus).
+Phragmites stands can provide food and shelter resources for a number of birds, insects, and other animals.
+Habitat benefits are often optimal when stands are thinner, and management of stands may promote more suitable habitat benefits.
+Some evidence suggests that a short term management rotation of 1–2 years could maximize bird and invertebrate numbers.

 Uses

+Ecosystem services

+P. australis provides ecosystem services such as nutrient sequestration, soil stabilization, and waste treatment.
+It has been suggested that due to its resilience to climate change impacts, P. australis may provide beneficial ecosystem services that need to be considered in coastal ecosystems, even where it is considered an invasive species.
+Others have argued that the ecosystem services lost as a result of invasion outweigh the benefits gained and managers need to be responsive to invasion control.

 Cultivation

 P. australis is cultivated as an ornamental plant in aquatic and marginal settings such as pond- and lakesides.
 Its aggressive colonisation means it must be sited with care.

 Phytoremediation water treatment

 Phragmites australis is one of the main wetland plant species used for phytoremediation water treatment.

 Waste water from lavatories and greywater from kitchens is routed to an underground septic tank-like compartment where the solid waste is allowed to settle out.
 The water then trickles through a constructed wetland or artificial reed bed, where bioremediation bacterial action on the surface of roots and leaf litter removes some of the nutrients in biotransformation.
 The water is then suitable for irrigation, groundwater recharge, or release to natural watercourses.

 Thatching

 Reed is used in many areas for thatching roofs.
 In the British Isles, common reed used for this purpose is known as Norfolk reed or water reed.
 However, "wheat reed" and "Devon reed", also used for thatching, are not in fact reed, but long-stemmed wheat straw.